Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

   by following Follow the instructs [here](Building-Alluxio-Master-Branch.html#compute-framework-support).
   The Alluxio client jar can be found at `{{site.ALLUXIO_CLIENT_JAR_PATH}}`.

+* In order for Spark applications to read and write files in Alluxio, the Alluxio client jar must be distributed on the classpath of the application across different nodes (each node must have the client jar on the same local path {{site.ALLUXIO_CLIENT_JAR_PATH}}).

 * Add the following line to `spark/conf/spark-defaults.conf`.

 ```bash
 spark.driver.extraClassPath {{site.ALLUXIO_CLIENT_JAR_PATH}}